AsafManela/LassoPlot.jl/README.md

 ```

 The following keyword arguments can be used:

 By default it shows non zero coefficients at the AICc in color and the rest grayed out.

 Use selectedvars to select a subset of the variables to present.

 The minimum AICc segment is represented by a solid vertical line and the CVmin and CV1se cross-validation selected segments in dashed vertical lines.

 To specify other selection criteria use the select=:AICc, :CVmin, or :CV1se.

 Vertical lines are determined by showselectors=[:AICc,:CVmin,:CV1se].

-varnames can be used to specify variable names
+varnames can be used to specify variable names.